Nenad Trajković (poet)

-Nenad Trajković is a Serbian poet, essayist, literary critic and translator.
+Nenad Trajković (born 1 June 1982) is a Serbian poet, essayist, literary critic and translator.

 Biography

 Nenad Trajković was born in 1982 in Pirot.

 He graduated from Faculty of Law, University of Kragujevac.
-He has published four collections of poetry, Traces- 2008, I'm Taking You to the Museum - 2011, and Wind From The Tongue - 2016 (The Rade Tomic prize) and Thinner Line Of Infinity - 2019 (9th fb European poetry festival award).
+He has published four collections of poetry, Traces- 2008, I'm Taking You to the Museum – 2011, and Wind From The Tongue – 2016 (The Rade Tomic prize) and Thinner Line of Infinity – 2019 (9th fb European poetry festival award).
 His works are published in many major literary magazines and national newspapers.
-His works were translated into English, Russian, Slovakian, German, French, Polish, Bulgarian, Spanish, Hungarian, Hindi and Macedonian.
+His works were translated into English, Russian, Slovakian, German, French, Polish, Bulgarian, Spanish, Hungarian, Hindi, Turkish, Romanian, Hebrew, Greek and Macedonian.
 In 2013 he received a significant recognition by the publishing house "Melnik" in Bulgaria.
 He got the Rade Tomic Prize for 2015.
 He lives and works in Vranje in southern Serbia.
 He is an editor of the International Literary Manifestation Pisanija in Vranje.